 That article said of the sketch on which the stamp design was based that it “stresses the sun as the great energy source — a light pink radiating disk on massive pink block letters in three lines ‘EN/ER/GY’.

 “Below it is ‘CONSERVATION’ in a light blue, and at bottom an orange block with yellow gas flame, drop of oil and molecules, and a pale green block with the denomination in white and ‘UNITED STATES’ in black.”

 Now comes a note from Linn’s reader Jerry Riddle of Anchorage, Alaska, who reported that in 2012 he saw the billboard that is shown with this column.

 The billboard was located by a roadside in Laurens, S.C., and credited to the Laurens Commission of Public Works.
 When Riddle returned to the area in 2013, the billboard had been changed.

 After seeing the design of this billboard, I wonder whether the Bode stamp design has been adopted by the energy conservative community and if it has been found elsewhere.

 If any Linn’s readers can report additional sightings, I would be interested.
-You can contact me, John Hotchner, at email@example.com, or by mail at Box 1125, Falls Church, VA 22041-0125.
+You can contact, John Hotchner, by e-mail, or by mail at Box 1125, Falls Church, VA 22041-0125.